 I started out woodworking in my father’s shop.
 I can still remember standing on a bucket at the bandsaw at a very young age.
 After college & graduate school I decided to pursue a career in furniture making.
 I attended the North Bennet Street School in Boston.
 I am a 2003 graduate of their Cabinet & Furniture Making program.
-In 2004 I joined the cooperative Fort Point Cabinetmakers where I am currently a member.
-I design & build custom furniture, built-ins and small objects.
+In 2004 I joined the cooperative Fort Point Cabinetmakers where was a member for 15 years.
+I am currently a member at The Ellwood Shop where I design & build custom furniture, built-ins and small objects.

 I teach furniture making and woodworking at the North Bennet Street School in Boston.
 I am an adjunct instructor in their Cabinet & Furniture Making program and am a woodworking instructor in the Continuing Education program.
 I teach woodworking techniques at various schools on the east coast as well.
 I have written articles and blog posts for Fine Woodworking Magazine and my lessons are featured in instructional videos for their website.

 I have given woodworking demonstrations and talks at the National Museum of Industrial History, Society of Arts & Crafts, Old Sturbridge Village, Concord Museum, Peabody Essex Museum, Plimoth Plantation, Boston Society of Architects, along with other institutions in the New England area.